 Basically, the list is endless. - but try pouring one of our lovely quick sauce recipes over the stuffed, rolled up pancakes - such as the vegan cheezy sauce...

 1. Place all of the ingredients, except the oil for frying, in a blender and blend until smooth.
-Alternatively whisk by hand until there are no lumps.
+Alternatively whisk by hand until there are no lumps, dry ingredients first then add liquid gradually.

-2. Heat a small amount of oil in a frying pan until piping hot.
+2. Heat the frying pan and then add a small amount of oil (a hot pan makes better pancakes).
 Drain off any excess (or use low-cal spray, as above).

 3. Pour enough of the batter mixture in to the frying pan to thinly cover the bottom.
 Fry on one side for about a minute.
 Loosen the edges with a spatula and flip.
 Fry the flip side for another minute or until done.